Stay Xero certified by earning ongoing certification credits

-How to earn ongoing education credits
+How to earn ongoing certification credits

 Self-paced learning courses